vyelamanchili/v3r.d9/sites/deals/wp-content/themes/hello-elementor/readme.txt

 == Changelog ==

+= 3.0.1 - 2024-01-24 =
+* Fix: Harden security for admin notice dismiss button
+* Fix: Add `alt` attribute to all the images in the dashboard

+= 3.0.0 - 2023-12-26 =
+* New: Option to disable cross-site header & footer
+* Tweak: Update `Requires PHP 7.3`
+* Tweak: Update `Tested up to 6.4`
+* Tweak: Move cross-site header & footer styles to a separate CSS file
+* Tweak: Don't load `header-footer.min.css` when disabling header & footer
+* Tweak: Don't load `hello-frontend.min.js` when disabling header & footer
+* Tweak: Replace jQuery code with vanilla JS in the frontend
+* Tweak: Replace jQuery code with vanilla JS in WordPress admin
+* Tweak: Remove unused JS code from the frontend
+* Tweak: Remove unused CSS code from the editor
+* Tweak: Remove unnecessary `role` attributes from HTML landmark elements
+* Tweak: Link from Elementor Site Settings to Hello Theme Settings
+* Fix: Dynamic script version for better caching

 = 2.9.0 - 2023-10-25 =
-* New: Introducing the new settings page for the theme.
+* New: Introducing the new settings page for the theme
-* New: Option to disable description meta tag.
+* New: Option to disable description meta tag
-* New: Option to disable skip link.
+* New: Option to disable skip link
-* New: Option to disable page title.
+* New: Option to disable page title
-* New: Option to unregister Hello style.css.
+* New: Option to unregister Hello style.css
-* New: Option to unregister Hello theme.css.
+* New: Option to unregister Hello theme.css
 * Tweak: Update `Requires at least 6.0`
 * Tweak: Update `Tested up to 6.3`